No Bad Questions About Project Management

 What is a scrum meeting?

-A scrum meeting is a specific type of meeting used in the Agile project management methodology, particularly within the scrum framework.
+A scrum meeting is a specific type of meeting used in the Agile framework to monitor the progress of a sprint with a ready-to-use collection of tools for solving tasks within Agile development.

 Who attends a scrum meeting?